Mattie Franklin: Powers and abilities

-Mattie Franklin possessed a variety of superhuman powers.
-After participating in the Gathering of Five ceremony, Mattie was given the gift of "Power".
-This granted her superhuman strength on par with Spider-Man's, as well as superhuman speed, agility, stamina and reflexes, and invulnerability.
-Mattie also gained the power to fly at subsonic speeds.
+Mattie Franklin possesses a range of superhuman powers that she gained after participating in the Gathering of Five ceremony.
+She has superhuman strength, speed, agility, stamina, and reflexes.
+Mattie Franklin also possesses the ability to fly at subsonic speeds and psionic spider legs.

-After a battle with Charlotte Witter, Mattie briefly lost her powers before regaining not only her own powers, but also those of Witter, the two previous Spider Women, Jessica Drew and Julia Carpenter, and Madame Web.
-This granted her the ability to produce powerful blasts of concentrated bio-electricity, create webbing of psionic energy, grow four "psychic spider legs" from her back, as well as mild telepathic and precognitive powers.
-Due to her inexperience, Mattie was not able to make full use of the previous Spider Women's abilities.
+After a battle with Charlotte Witter, Mattie briefly lost her powers before regaining not only her own powers, but also those of Witter, the two previous Spider-Women, Jessica Drew and Julia Carpenter, and Madame Web.
 After a short time, Julia and Jessica regained their powers, which left Mattie with her original abilities and those of Charlotte Witter.